talaia-labs/rust-teos/CONTRIBUTING.md

 cargo fmt
 ```

-In addition, we use [clippy](https://github.com/rust-lang/rust-clippy/) to detect catch common mistakes and improve the code:
+In addition, we use [clippy](https://github.com/rust-lang/rust-clippy/) to catch common mistakes and improve the code:

 ```bash
 cargo clippy